 - Kindness is our healing.

-- Kindness is the reclamation of our future.
+- Kindness is the reclamation of our future and liberation of our planet.

 What does it take to become a mighty kindness?